The Best Super Automatic Espresso Machine

 As an anecdote, I once failed one of my shots, it happens to everyone.
 The biggest problem with that cup was that it had almost no crema.
 I sipped it anyway, I wanted to see how it was.
-I was absolutely stunned about the taste of that shot.
+I was absolutely stunned by the taste of that shot.
 The unique combination of tamping and grind size made that cup more flavorful.
 It just didn’t have enough crema.
 Never judge an espresso by its looks.
 This is why some people hate Nespresso with a passion, it is very consistent, and it gives you a great shot with ample crema every time, but it is never fantastic.
-I love “fantastic”, but for the convenience, I settle with good, so Nespresso is one of my favorite coffeemakers.
+I love “fantastic”, but for the convenience, I settle for good, so Nespresso is one of my favorite coffeemakers.
 If convenience is what you are looking for mostly, take a look at our article that compares capsule-based espresso machines.

 Krups Espresseria Automatic Espresso Machine